Lily1797/Medicago_truncatula/README.md

 # Medicago_truncatula
  Comparative genomics project
+ For detailed analysis workflow, visit the [Github repository](https://github.com/Lily1797/Medicago_truncatula.git)

 ## Data
 In this project, we analyzed the dupplicate genes in the genomes of the *Medicago truncatula* plant.
-The *M. truncatula* genome contains eight chromosomes with the genome size of ??
-Mb.
+The *M. truncatula* genome contains eight chromosomes with the genome size of ~430 Mb.
+Number of genes: ??
+Number of isoforms: ??
 The dataset includes three files...

 Count number of sequences located on chromosomes and scaffolds
 ```
 awk '/^>/ { if (/chromosome:/) chr_count++; else if (/:scaffold/) scaffold_count++; } END { print "Chromosome sequences:", chr_count; print "Scaffold sequences:", scaffold_count; }' Medicago_truncatula.MedtrA17_4.0.pep.all.fa
 ```
+Chromosome sequences: 54929
+Scaffold sequences: 2656

 ## Workflow
 ### I.	Determine the number of duplicate genes in my genome